 Where to Buy Waiakea Water

-The best place to buy Waiakea Water in bulk is online through Amazon.
+The best place to buy Waiakea Water in bulk is online at Amazon #ad.

 The two case sizes currently available to buy in bulk are:

 - 24 Pack of 500 mL Bottles